KDB-X Python Migration from PyKX

 Configuration file location

-- Replaced the default config file
+- The default config file has changed from

 kx.util.add_to_config changes